5 of the Most Common Hip Issues

 3. Osteogenesis imperfecta

-Since this is an area of your body that is most likely to suffer direct trauma, osteogenesis imperfecta is often linked to your hips.
+Since this is an area of your body that’s most likely to suffer direct trauma, osteogenesis imperfecta is often linked to your hips.

 The most common cause is a femoral fracture at the height of the epicondyle.
 This tends to break or compress blood vessels.
 In either case, it may lead to necrosis.